1300 739 131

 I have heard CRT's are better for graphics.
 Is this True ?

 In mid-2005 all major manufacturers ceased production of CRT monitors, now opting for the newer and much more popular LCD range.
-With the decreasing prices of LCD panels, it is now not financial viable to produce CRT units.
+LCD monitors use less power, take up less room on the desk, are easier on the eyes with no 'flicker', and can offer a sharper more vibrant image.

 For graphical editing CRT's have traditionally been used for their high resolution and easy colour adjustment.
-However with the release of some new professional LCD panels by Samsung and Viewsonic the differences are becoming less apparent.
+However with the release of professional grade LCD's, the new technology now has many advantages over the aged CRT technology.

 Apart from the obvious difference in monitor design, LCD panels are generally more reliable and have a longer life than the older CRT monitors.
-LCD's do not lose their colour or blur with age.
+LCD's also do not require regular calibrating and generally do not lose their colour or blur with age.

-For graphical design colour accuracy is very important, many high-end professional LCD's now include individual colour adjustment to ensure more accurate colours in print jobs.
+For graphical design and photo editiing colour accuracy is very important, many high-end professional LCD's now include individual colour adjustment to ensure more accurate colours in print jobs.
+Colour reproduction varies depending on the type of LCD monitor in use, brands such as NEC and EIZO have a range of high-end professional LCD's available that offer excellent colour reproduction.
 Please speak to our staff for further information.

 What resolution do I require for photo/video editing?